PrestaShop vs Shopify: Compare E-commerce Platforms

 Who is Shopify for?

-One of the major reasons many small businesses choose Shopify is its predictability.
+One of the major reasons many small and midsize businesses choose Shopify is its predictability.
 Once you sign up for a plan, you know how much it will cost and what you’ll get in return.
 You may be paying for some things you don’t need but you’ll be aware of that from the start.

 PrestaShop vs Shopify: choose the right e-commerce platform

-PrestaShop vs Shopify, which one’s better?
+PrestaShop vs Shopify — which one’s better?
 There is no objective answer, but now that you’re better informed, you can decide which platform works best for your business.
 Think about the pros and cons of each platform.
 Do the available features create a solution for your business needs?
 How does your budget fit with each platform’s pricing model?
 Can you scale your business?
 Once you’ve answered these questions, pick the best e-commerce platform for your business and start selling.

 Regardless of what you decide.
 We’re here to help.
 MONEI’s payment gateway quickly and easily connects with PrestaShop and Shopify so you can accept more payment methods and improve the customer payment experience.